 While we in the Goleta Valley dispute endlessly about even the smallest project, a giant on our borders is moving and flexing its muscles.
-UCSB will soon be launching its 2025 Long Range Development Plan.
-(See www.ucsbvision2025.com .)
+UCSB will soon be launching its 2025 Long Range Development Plan (see ucsbvision2025.com).

-When my husband and I first came here in 1956 - and he took a job in the UCSB faculty - Isla Vista had dirt roads, small, family-built houses on big lots, one grocery store, and a couple of fraternity houses.
+When my husband and I first came here in 1956-and he took a job on the UCSB faculty-Isla Vista had dirt roads, small, family-built houses on big lots, one grocery store, and a couple of fraternity houses.
 The debate then was whether the University of California Santa Barbara College, as it was then known, should remain a small liberal arts college of around 2,000 students or become a full University of California campus.
-Population growth and the expansion of the UC system quickly overran that debate and UCSB was born.
+Population growth and the expansion of the UC system quickly overran that debate, and UCSB was born.
 Student apartment buildings soon sprouted throughout Isla Vista.
 Today, UCSB has an enrollment of 20,000 students.

 The proximity of housing to the campus will help reduce the traffic impacts.
 A 2002 survey showed that 70 percent, or 14,000 students, bike or walk to campus.
-Even so, 21 percent commute alone by car and only 6 percent take the bus.
-An additional 5,000 to 7,000 students and staff and their families will undoubtedly result in increased traffic impacts.
-It is good then to see a commitment by the university to “work closely with adjacent jurisdictions to design, fund, and build a superior infrastructure.”
+Even so, 21 percent commute alone by car, and only 6 percent take the bus.
+An additional 5,000-7,000 students and staff and their families will undoubtedly result in increased traffic impacts.
+It is good, then, to see a commitment by the university to “work closely with adjacent jurisdictions to design, fund, and build a superior infrastructure.”
 There are plans for road improvements and bike paths to the campus, with added East-West connections from Storke Road and Los Carneros, and bike and pedestrian entrances from Isla Vista.

 Public safety will be provided by campus police on all university properties and the County Fire Department is currently negotiating terms for its coverage of UCSB.

 The university, as a state institution, is not subject to local planning jurisdiction.
-However, it must comply with state environmental law and needs approvals from the California Coastal Commission.
-The LRDP and Environmental Impact Report (EIR) are due to be released in mid-March.
-(See here for the initial study.)
+However, it must comply with state environmental law and needs approval from the California Coastal Commission.
+The LRDP and Environmental Impact Report (EIR) are due to be released in mid March.
 There follows a 45-day written comment period, with a public hearing toward the end of April.
 This is the main opportunity for local input.
 The Grapevine will calendar the hearing dates as soon as they are known so that people can attend and voice their issues and concerns.